Bylaws

 D. Consideration of New Graduate Programs or Modifications of Existing Programs

 It shall be the responsibility of the GFC to review any proposal for a new graduate program or substantial modification of an existing program.
 The GFC may reject the proposal, return it for modification, or transmit it to the Dean of the GSBS with recommendation for approval.
-The Dean of the GSBS may act on a proposal so transmitted by the GFC by rejecting it, returning it to the GFC for modification, or taking it to the UT Health Dean’s Council for further consideration.
+The Dean of the GSBS may act on a proposal so transmitted by the GFC by rejecting it, returning it to the GFC for modification, or taking it to the UT San Antonio Health Science Center Dean’s Council for further consideration.

 E. Periodic Review of Graduate Programs